bfirner/essays/presentations/2025-06-WinlabInterns-ML2/modifying_a_dnn.md

 ---

-## Support Vector Machine
+## Support Vector Machines

-* Trains with only a small number of samples
+* Train with only a small number of samples
 * Mathematically sound
 * Only works on collectins of numbers
+* Available in scikit python package:
+  * `pip3 install scikit-learn`

 ---